DSimonne/gwaihir/README.md

 There are a few scripts that are meant to directly retrieve the paraview file (.vti) from the 3D intensity collected with the detector.
 The steps described above are automatic until facet retrieval.
 If you want to use the scripts for BCDI at ID01 or SIXS, you need to:
 * Have cloned and installed the repository
-* Make sure that the `phdutils/bcdi/terminal_scripts` folder is in your PATH and PYTHONPATH
-* Make sure that the first line of the scripts using the bcdi environment (`#!/users/simonne/anaconda3/envs/rnice.BCDI/bin/python3` for me) is replaced by an up-to-date BCDI environment for you.
-Sadly you do not have the authorization to use mine =D
-* Respect the following architecture for the folders, there folder you need to create by hand:
+* Respect the following architecture for the folders, these folder you need to create by hand:
 	* ./Temperature/Condition/ParticleName/ScanNumber/...
 	* e.g.: `./350/Helium/III_B2/`
 * Make sure that the spec files, template image file, data folders, rocking angle, etc are exact in the scripts.